COADVISE: Covariate Adjustment with Variable Selection in Randomized Controlled Trials: Numerical Experiments

 \subsection{Results}

-For brevity, we present the simulation results for the linear continuous outcome under both sample sizes of 100 and 500 in this section.
-Complete simulation results, including figures, are available in Web Appendix B of our \textit{Online Supplemental Material}.
+For brevity, we present the simulation results for the nonlinear continuous and nonlinear outcomes under sample sizes of 40 and 200 in this section.
+Complete simulation results, including figures, are available in Web Appendix B of \textit{Online Supplemental Material}.

-Figure \ref{fig:results-main} presents the results of biases via boxplots in the upper panels, and the results of CP\% and Power\% in the lower four panels.
+Figure \ref{fig:results-main} presents the results of biases via boxplots in the upper panels, and the results of CP\% and Power\% in the lower four panels {under each outcome}.
 We used different colors to distinguish between variable selection methods: green represents the estimator without variable selection (fully adjusted including all covariates), cyan represents Lasso and adaptive Lasso, gray indicates selection based on marginal correlation (as described in Table \ref{tab:methods} for pre-specified $k$ or $\xi$), orange represents preliminary testing, and purple represents the simple estimator (which does not include any covariates).

-From Figure \ref{fig:results-main}, we observe that when the sample size is small ($N=100$), there are many outliers in the boxplots for the `No selection'' case for both AIPW and ANHECOVA estimators.
-This is expected, since the fully adjusted AIPW and ANHECOVA estimators include a relatively large number of covariates compared to the sample size.
-Across both sample sizes, the Simple, Pre-test (both $\alpha = 0.05$ and $0.1$), and Corr ($k = 1, 3$) estimators exhibit wider bias box widths, with the Simple estimator widest, indicating that these methods are less efficient in this simulation setting.
+From Figure \ref{fig:results-main}, we observe that when the sample size is {very small ($N=40$)}, there are many outliers in the boxplots for the ``No selection'' case for all covariate-adjusted estimators.
+This is expected, since they include a relatively large number of covariates compared to the sample size.
+Across both sample sizes, the Simple, Pre-test (both $\alpha = 0.05$ and $0.1$) estimators exhibit wider bias box widths, with the Simple estimator widest.
+The Corr method does not exhibit consistent performance across different parameter choices of $k$ and $\xi$.
+For example, Corr with $k = 1$ or $k = 3$ is notably less efficient when the sample size is $N = 200$, yet performs relatively well under $N = 40$.
+In contrast, Corr with $\xi = 0.10$ shows poor performance under $N = 40$ but improves substantially with a larger sample size of $N = 200$.
+Lasso and adaptive Lasso exhibit similar performance patterns under the same estimator and are overall the most efficient and consistently performing methods across simulation settings.
+An exception is observed with the ANHECOVA estimator under $N = 40$ for both outcomes, where some outliers appear.
+Nevertheless, in all other scenarios---particularly when paired with the AIPW estimator---these methods consistently demonstrate stable gains in efficiency and statistical power.
+These findings suggest that Simple, Pre-test, and Corr methods are generally less efficient in our simulation setting, particularly when compared to Lasso and adaptive Lasso.